Thursday 25 January 1940

 In the Battle of South Kwangsi, Japanese units from Nanning open an offensive in the direction of Pinyang.

-American Homefront: "The Little Shop Around the Corner" starring Jimmy Stewart and directed by Ernst Lubitsch opens at Radio City Music Hall in New York City.
+American Homefront: "The Shop Around the Corner" starring Jimmy Stewart and directed by Ernst Lubitsch opens at Radio City Music Hall in New York City.

 |The "Millionaire" bunker at Lahde.|